Optimal measures for p-frame energies on spheres: Geometry and functions on 2-point homogeneous spaces

-Linear programming bounds imply exact constraints on the size of {\it tight designs}, configurations which, in addition to being $t$-designs, have the smallest possible number of pairwise distances between their elements, for a design of strength $t$.
-The exact definition may be given as follows. \begin{definition} A discrete set $ \mathcal C \subset \Omega $ is called a \textit{tight $t$-design} if one of the following conditions is satisfied. \begin{enumerate} \item[(i)] $ \mathcal C $ is a design of degree $ t=2m-1 $ and there are $ m $ distances between its distinct elements, including at least one pair diameter apart; \item[(ii)] $ \mathcal C $ is a design of degree $ t=2m $ and there are $ m $ distances between its distinct elements. \end{enumerate} \end{definition} Tight spherical $2$-designs are precisely regular simplices.
-For $d\geq 3$ and $t\geq 4$ there are eight tight spherical designs known.
-Tight odd-degree spherical designs must be centrally symmetric \cite{delsarteSpherical1977}, and by choosing points from each antipode in an odd tight design one arrives at a real projective tight design.
-Six of the eight designs mentioned above are odd degree and correspond to the first six entries in the Table \ref{tab:tprojdes}.
-The (remaining) known tight spherical $4$-designs are the Schl\"{a}fli configuration of $27$ points in $\S^{5}$ and the $275$ point arrangement associated with the McLaughlin group in $\S^{21}$.
+Linear programming bounds \cite{delsarteSpherical1977} imply exact constraints on the size of {\it tight designs}, configurations which, in addition to being $M$-designs, have the smallest possible number of pairwise distances between their elements, for a design of strength $M$.
+The exact definition may be given as follows. \begin{definition} A discrete set $ \mathcal C \subset \Omega $ is called a \textit{tight $M$-design} if one of the following conditions is satisfied. \begin{enumerate} \item[(i)] $ \mathcal C $ is a design of strength $ M=2m-1 $ and there are $ m $ distances between its distinct elements, including at least one pair diameter apart; \item[(ii)] $ \mathcal C $ is a design of strength $ M=2m $ and there are $ m $ distances between its distinct elements. \end{enumerate} \end{definition}

+Table \ref{tab:tsphdes} provides a list of known tight spherical designs (see, e.g., \cite{cohnUni2007}), as well as the $600$-cell, which is not a tight design, but will be of interest in Section \ref{sec:600cell}.
+Each arrangement labeled `kissing' is the kissing configuration of a set.
+By centering non-overlapping congruent spherical caps of maximal radius at each point in a given code, the resulting points of tangency on a given cap form a spherical code in a lower dimensional space which we call the kissing configuration for that set.